albert752/TCGI-Practice-Memos/P10/README.md

 * 192.16.0.128/28 does not because it is not a classfull net?
 (RIPv1-14)
 * Why metric 1 in both cases?
 (RIPv2-5)
 * How to change net hop on the default route (RIPv2-5)
+* Chaotic capture when we introduce r3 to the ospf.
+(OSPF-4)
+* Chaotic dialog when r2 leaves.
+(OSPF-8)